Calling all coders, gamers, race fans, and drone enthusiasts

 ABOUT LOCKHEED MARTIN

-Headquartered in Bethesda, Maryland, Lockheed Martin is a global security and aerospace company that employs approximately 100,000 people worldwide and is principally engaged in the research, design, development, manufacture, integration and sustainment of advanced technology systems, products and services.
-This year, the company received three Edison awards for groundbreaking innovations in autonomy, satellite technology and directed energy.
+Headquartered in Bethesda, Maryland, Lockheed Martin is a global security and aerospace company that employs approximately 105,000 people worldwide and is principally engaged in the research, design, development, manufacture, integration and sustainment of advanced technology systems, products and services.
 For more information, please visit www.lockheedmartin.com/alphapilot.

 ABOUT DRONE RACING LEAGUE

 DRL is the professional drone racing circuit for elite FPV pilots around the world.
 A technology, sports and media company, DRL combines world-class media and proprietary technology to create thrilling 3D drone racing content with mass appeal.
-In 2018 DRL hosted a global series of seven races, the Allianz World Championship, that is airing on ESPN, Sky Sports, ProSiebenSat.1 Media SE, Groupe AB, Disney XD, OSN, and FOX Sports Asia.
+The 2019 DRL Allianz World Championship Season will feature races in iconic venues across the globe that'll stream on Twitter and Youku and air on the best sports programs worldwide, including NBC, Sky Sports and ProSieben.
 For more information, please visit www.drl.io

 We're excited to announce the final qualifying teams in the 2019 AlphaPilot Innovation Challenge.
 Comprised of world-class engineers, drone technologists, students, aerospace engineers, and coders, these 9 groups will push the boundaries of autonomous flight in DRL's new Artificial Intelligence Robotic Racing (AIRR) Circuit this fall.
 To learn a bit more about the final 9 AlphaPilot Teams, click here.